Skip to main content Skip to footer

 It can save you time:

-Candidates who have invested time in a job vacancy will often reach out to employers who they have not heard back from.
+Candidates who have invested time in a job vacancy often reach out to employers from whom they have not heard back.
 A simple interview rejection letter can save valuable time by letting candidates know where they stand.

 Candidates may be right in the future: